U.S. Department of Transportation

 Washington, DC 20590

-The Oregon Division is one of the 52 operating Federal-aid Division Offices of the Federal Highway Administration and is located in Salem, Oregon.
+The Oregon Division is one of the 52 operating Federal-aid Division Offices of the Federal Highway Administration (FHWA) and is located in Salem, Oregon.
 The Division is responsible for administrating the Federal-aid highway program to help maintain the integrity and safety of Oregon's roads and bridges.
 The Oregon Division has component units in Administration, Bridge, Civil Rights, Environment, Finance, Local Programs, Operations, Planning, Research, and Right-of-Way.
 The staff has technical expertise and other resources, which provide oversight and coordination of the Federal-aid program in Oregon.
 We are result–oriented and guided by an agency Strategic Implementation Plan.

 Oregon has 729 Interstate and 4,381 of National Highway System (NHS) miles.
-6.5% of total State mileage on the National Highway System (ranked 5th).
+6.5% of total State mileage are on the NHS (ranked 5th).
 Only Federal-aid highways are eligible for certain categories and activities of Federal-aid highway funds with eligibility criteria determined by statute and regulation.
 Oregon has 2,660 state owned bridges and about 4,700 city, county and other public agency-owned bridges.